suffolklibraries/sljekyll/new-suggestions/young-adult/_posts/2018-05-01-everless-by-sara-holland.md

 date: 2018-05-01
 author: emily-mitchell
 category: young-adult
-excerpt: "<cite>Everless</cite> is an awesome, fantastic and really riveting debut in a new fantasy series that you should keep an eye out for."
+excerpt: "<cite>Everless</cite> is an awesome, fantastic and really riveting debut in a new fantasy series you should keep an eye out for."
 featured-image: /images/featured/featured-everless.jpg
 featured-alt: "Everless"
 featured-link-text: "Read library volunteer Emily's review of <cite>Everless</cite> by Sara Holland."